Implementing Customer Loyalty Programs

 - Identify Key Customers: Identify who your best customers are.
 Profitability is what counts here.
 Just because a customer buys from you regularly doesn’t mean you’re making much off those transactions.
-The easiest way to identify your most loyal and profitable customers is through a CRM system.
+The easiest way to identify your most loyal and profitable customers is through a customer relationship management (CRM) system.
 This system will also come in handy as you implement and manage your loyalty program.

-- Determine What Customers Like About Your Products: By understanding what your most loyal customers like about your products, you will be able to develop rewards that actually appeal to them.
-It is crucial to the ongoing success of your loyalty program.
+- Determine What Customers Like About Your Products: By understanding what your most loyal customers like about your products, you will be able to develop rewards that appeal to them.
+Like all marketing, targeting your customers' wants and needs is crucial to the ongoing success of your loyalty program.
 While you’re at it, try to figure out which products are typically purchased together.
 Such insights can help you develop compelling rewards that keep your customers coming back for more.

 - Choose a Program Type: Consider your customers’ spending habits to figure out a loyalty program that best suits their needs.
-While your loyalty program can and should help you gain important insights, it must be user-centric above everything else.
+While your loyalty program can and should help you gain important insights about customers' buying habits, it must be user-centric above everything else.
 Will your program be available to all customers, or will it be by invitation only?
 Will customers accumulate points that can be redeemed for special offers?
 It’s generally best to choose a program that allows you to mix and match various aspects based on customers’ preferences.

 - Decide How You Will Track Participation: What will you do with the information that you gain through your loyalty program?
-CRM (customer relationship management) software can be used to make sense of it all quickly and accurately.
-Figure out how you will gauge the success of your program to ensure that you don’t waste time and money for nothing.
+CRM software can be used to make sense of it all quickly and accurately.
+Figure out how you will gauge the success of your program to ensure that you don’t waste time and money.

 Phase Two: Developing Your Loyalty Program